Secure Multiple Domains or Subdomains with a Single Certificate

 Extended Validation (EV) Multi Domain SSL Certificates

-EV Multi Domain SSL Certificates offer the highest standard of validation and trust, as they require rigorous verification of the requesting organization’s identity.
-These certificates allow an organization to display its name prominently in the browser’s address bar, to indicate the high level of security and trustworthiness.
+EV SSL Certificates offer the highest standard of encryption strength, validation, and trust, and they require the most verification.
+These certificates allow an organization to display its name prominently in the browser’s address bar, to indicate a high validation level, security, and trustworthiness.

 How To Get A Multi Domain SSL Certificate